Gaza Jar

+Gaza Jars are divided into four types.
+Type 2 may be identical to the Ashkelon Jar (askalônion).

 Typical jars

 There is a typological division of the jars.
-During the existence of the Gaza jar – from the 1st century to the 7th century, were identified by Archaeologists four main forms (according to the typology of G. Majcherek).
+During the existence of the Gaza jar – from the 1st century to the 7th century, four main forms were identified by archaeologists (according to the typology of G. Majcherek).

-All types are “Gaza Jars” but there are differences in the shape of the vessel’s rim, body shape, base and volume.
+All types are "Gaza Jars", but there are differences in the shape of the vessel's rim, body shape, base, and volume.
 All types have two handles.
-They are not manufactured in the same houses of manufacture, differences in the shape of the jar can be discerned along the timeline.
+They are not manufactured at the same production sites, and differences in the shape of the jar can be discerned along the timeline.

+Types 3 and 4 are the most common in pottery assemblages from archeological sites from the Byzantine period.
+The narrow and conical shape indicates their use as a marine transport jar.
+The boats and ships had special devices, into which the pointy bases of the jars (amphorae) were stuck in order to prevent displacement and breakage during the voyage.